WESTON STUCCO TORONTO

 7. Spread with an acrylic trowel

-8. More appropriate for dark colors
+8. More appropriate for dark colours

 10. More expensive than cement stucco